 Step 6 – Amortization Schedule

-The sixth step in this Financial Modeling in Excel is to forecast the Amortization.
-We have two broad categories to consider here – 1) GoodwillGoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
+The sixth step in this financial modeling in Excel is to forecast the amortization.
+Again, we have two broad categories to consider here – 1) GoodwillGoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
 It is determined by subtracting the fair value of the company's net identifiable assets from the total purchase price. and 2) Other Intangibles.

 Colgate 2020 – 10K, Page 88

 - Goodwill comes on the balance sheet when a company acquires another company.
-It usually is complicated to project the Goodwill for future years.
+It usually is complicated to project goodwill for future years.

-- However, Goodwill is subject to impairment tests annually, which are performed by the company itself.
-Analysts are in no position to conduct such tests and prepare estimates of impairments.
+- However, Goodwill is subject to impairment tests annually, which the company performs.
+Therefore, analysts are in no position to conduct such tests and prepare estimates of impairments.

-- Most analysts don’t project goodwill; they just keep this constant, which we will also do in our case.
+- Most analysts do not project goodwill.
+They just keep this constant, which we will do in our case.

 Forecasting Other Intangible Assets

-- As noted in Colgate’s 10K Report, the majority of the finite life intangible is related to the Sanex acquisition
+- Colgate’s 10K Report notes that most of the finite life intangible is related to the Sanex acquisition.

-- Colgate’s 10K report provides us with the details of the next five years of amortization expense.
+- Colgate’s 10K report provides us with the details of the next five years of amortization expenses.